UltimateHackingKeyboard/firmware/doc-dev/user-guide.md

-// yes, this is a totally meaningless example ifCtrl goTo default    //goto can also go to labels, absolute adresses and relative adresses ifShift final tapKey a //final modifier ends the macro once the command has finished setReg 0 50            //store number 50 into register 0 setReg 1 5 tapKey a delayUntil #0          //the #0 is expanded to content of register 0 repeatFor 1 @-2        //decrement register 1; if it is non-zero, return by two commands to the tapKey command noOp                   //note the @ character - it resolves relative address to absolute (i.e., adds current adr)
+// yes, this is a totally meaningless example ifCtrl goTo default    //goto can also go to labels, absolute adresses and relative adresses ifShift final tapKey a //final modifier ends the macro once the command has finished setVar foo 50            //store number 50 into variable foo setVar bar 5 tapKey a delayUntil $foo repeatFor bar $currentAddress-2        //decrement $bar; if it is non-zero, return by two commands to the tapKey command noOp
 default: tapKey b      //<string>: denotes a label, which can be used as jump target
 ```

-You can use `goTo @0` as an active wait loop.
+You can use `goTo $currentAddress` as an active wait loop.
 Consider following example.
 If briefly tapped, it produces `@@` (play last vim macro).
 If held, it prepends any other key tap with a `@` key.
 E.g., `thisMacro + p + p + p` produces `@p@p@p` (play vim macro in register p, twice).

 ```
-begin: postponeKeys ifNotPending 1 ifNotReleased goTo @0 postponeKeys ifReleased final ifNotInterrupted ifNotPlaytime 300 tapKeySeq @ @
-postponeKeys ifPending 1 tapKey @
+begin: postponeKeys ifNotPending 1 ifNotReleased goTo $currentAddress postponeKeys ifReleased final ifNotInterrupted ifNotPlaytime 300 tapKeySeq @ @ postponeKeys ifPending 1 tapKey @ postponeKeys setVar savedKey $queuedKeyId.0 ifPending 1 goTo $currentAddress ifKeyActive $savedKey goTo $currentAddress goTo begin
-postponeKeys setReg 0 %0
-ifPending 1 goTo @0
-ifKeyActive #0 goTo @0
-goTo begin
 ```